 Meg: Can you explain what Campbell country is and what it encompasses?

 Duke of Argyll: The core of Campbell country is Argyll on the west coast of Scotland.
 There are an additional 31 main branches of the family and therefore the influence of the family stretched far and wide.

-Meg: I came across a quote ‘Whether the heart is Highland is a matter of understanding and personal style.’
+Meg: I came across a quote ‘Whether the heart is of the Highland is a matter of understanding and personal style.’
 Is your heart of the Highland and what does that mean to you?

 Duke of Argyll: If you ask me where my home was I would say it was Inveraray, but as a family we move around and spend part of the time in London.
 Inveraray is always the place that I look forward to coming back to.
 I am British, but very proud of my Scottish heritage.

 Meg: What about it calls to you?